SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

         imagine that such an error message is displayed on an SAP Fiori UI if something goes wrong to inform the user.

+> [!NOTE]
+> It is essential to implement RAP handler methods correctly to ensure the stability and consistency of RAP business objects, particularly in populating the RAP response parameters.
+For more details on best practices for implementation, refer to the [documentation](https://help.sap.com/docs/abap-cloud/abap-rap/general-rap-bo-implementation-contract).

 <p align="right"><a href="#top">⬆️ back to top</a></p>